Pali Proper Names

 Vessavana.
 J.vi.313; but VvA.
 (339, 340)

 explains Nalini as a kilanatthāna.
-This agrees with D.iii.202, where mention
+This agrees mit D.iii.202, where mention

 is made of a Kuvera nalini as one of the beauties of Vessavana's kingdom.